As It Is (band): okay., line-up changes, and The Great Depression (2017–2020)

 Their second album, okay., was released on 20 January 2017.

 In October 2017, Westhead departed from the band due to "feelings and differences [that] had been building up."

 The band recorded their third record in Texas in January 2018, and started teasing new music in May with cryptic messages on their social media accounts.

 They released their third album, The Great Depression, on 10 August 2018, which included the singles "The Wounded World", "The Stigma (Boys Don't Cry)", and "The Reaper".

 They were approached by Hopeless Records to be a part of the label's new annual compilation series of albums entitled "Songs That Saved My Life", a compilation in which bands cover a song that had a significant impact on them as a whole or individually.
 The song that As It Is chose was Such Great Heights, which was originally made famous by the indie rock band The Postal Service.
 The album was released on 9 November 2018.
 Lead singer Patty Walters was also interviewed by Hopeless Records as a part of a campaign to get kids and teens to seek out help if they are going through personal struggles, which was also the overall message of the album.

 At their show at the 02 Forum Kentish Town in London on 1 December 2018, the unofficial world record for the most crowd surfers during an hour-long was set.
 Over 300 people crowd surfed during the band's set, and over 600 crowd surfed across the sets of all four bands on the bill.

+The success of The Great Depression prompted an additional release, The Great Depresssion: Reimagined, in which the band interpolated and re-adapted the original songs into new genres and sounds across a series of multiple EPs mimicking the stages laid out on the original release.
+The album was released in its entirety on November 8, 2019.

 On Monday September 9, 2019 As It Is announced on their social media that Benjamin Langford-Biss would be leaving the band, the band announced an 11 date European farewell tour, supported by Southampton punk rockers Miss Vincent, to pay tribute to his departure.

 On Tuesday December 29, 2020, As It Is announced on twitter that drummer Patrick Foley would be leaving the band to pursue a new career as a firefighter.